 You had better familiarize yourself with these reports – as well as what they do and do not include – since credit history can be the determining factor when you want to get a new credit card, sign a lease on an apartment, buy a car, buy a home, or even apply for a new job.

 Fortunately, each major credit bureau is required by law to provide every consumer with a free copy of their credit report once a year, upon request.
-Find out how to get your free credit report.
+Find out how to get your free government credit report and compare other free credit report providers.

 Who Can Look at Your Credit Reports?